carvargas/Roman-Arabic-Converter/README.md

 # Roman-Arabic-Converter
-a socket programming project
-the client sends a request for a conversion (Roman numeral <--> Arabic number) to server using the UDP protocol.
+the client sends a request for a conversion (Roman numeral <--> Arabic number) to a server using the UDP protocol.